Translate

 See the pencil tracings on backer board above?
 Yes, my plumbing supplier took in exchange, an undamaged too-tall fiberglass Maax Skyline tub.
 I thought the Maax tub flanges would be conducive to edge sealing, but they are not.
 I find no tub built to not rely on caulk.
 The copper idea was volunteered by friend Copper By Design.
 I inquired about stainless steel.

-Tiling was done atop 1/4" ACX plywood framed below as a strong and flat table.
+Tiling was done atop ultra-flat 3/8" ACX plywood framed below as a strong and flat table.
 Bottom tiles will rest on the plywood, and that tile rest edge will remain exposed out of sight, sanitary with full gap filling of flexible grout.
 Flexible grout has added mildicide.
 I offer free samples and seek to inspire manufacture of the versatile flexible grout, at blog plasterrepairhowto.
+I report that anyone may apply a commercially-available equivalent, Custom Pro Tile Grout.
+Pack grout only to the tile edge under-side, sparingly.

 The tile is backed with plywood set in the walls, and two layers of 1/4" backer board.
 Many screws ensure tiles and grout should never be distressed by any action in the wall.
 Thermal stability with the insulation will help too.

 The plywood is 3/4" thickness and should have extended to the ceiling, for secure mounting of the outer layer of 1/4" backer board even where there are no tiles.
 This plywood is moderately-well fastened.
 It may not adequately support grab bar attachment points.
-I might have toed many more screws into the joists.
-Wish for more space, such that plywood is atop the framing, for mounting of whatever, anywhere.
+I might have toed many more screws to lock plywood to the joists.
+I could have taken more space, facing 3/4" plywood sheets against the wall joists, for mounting of whatever, anywhere.
+Think and do not fail to learn.
 More-ideally, plan grab bar attachment points of solidly-mounted 2x lumber.